-Navajo Gallup Water Supply Project Beacon Bisti N9 Waterline Reach 10.1.1
+Navajo Gallup Water Supply Project

-- Soil Chemical Analysis for NGWSP BBN9 Reach 10.1.1, as prepared by Souder, Miller 3. & Associates, dated February 2022.
-Refer to Exhibit C of the Contract Documents. - 4.
-Note that in the event of any discrepancy or difference in requirements between the geotechnical reports referenced above and the Technical Specifications, the more stringent requirement shall apply. - Refer to Section 01 00 00 regarding Contractor's ability to rely on subsurface data 5. provided by Owner. - B. American Association of State Highway and Transportation Officials: - AASHTO T180 Standard Specification for Moisture-Density Relations of Soils Using a 10-lb Rammer and an 18-in.
+- 4. Note that in the event of any discrepancy or difference in requirements between the geotechnical reports referenced above and the Technical Specifications, the more stringent requirement shall apply. - 5.
+Refer to Section 01 00 00 regarding Contractor's ability to rely on subsurface data provided by Owner. - B. American Association of State Highway and Transportation Officials: - 1.
+AASHTO T180 Standard Specification for Moisture-Density Relations of Soils Using a 10-lb Rammer and an 18-in.
 Drop.